WHAT IS THE TRAVEL SUSTAINABLE PROGRAM BY BOOKING.COM?

 The property has made a strong commitment to sustainability by subscribing to one or more third-party certifications and making a significant difference in the reduction of their environmental impact.

-IS THE BOOKING.COM TRAVEL SUSTAINABLE PROGRAM A SUCCESS?
+WAS THE BOOKING.COM TRAVEL SUSTAINABLE PROGRAM A SUCCESS?

 So how does it work?
 Is it possible to find a hotel option that is working to lessen its environmental impact via the Booking.com booking site?
+Try it and see….Just look for the Sustainability Certification filter on the left.

 This article has been based on information supplied by Booking.com and its Travel Sustainable Program.
 You can find more information about the program at the BOOKING.COM TRAVEL SUSTAINABLE HANDBOOK